 ✅ Tips for making this recipe

-The rice needs to be at least a day old and cold, which will help with the texture of the fried rice.
-Just cooked rice will make your fried rice sticky.
-For this reason, I don’t recommend it.
+- The rice needs to be at least a day old and cold, which will help with the texture of the fried rice.
+Freshly cooked rice will make your fried rice sticky.
+For this reason, I don't recommend it.
+You could spread it out on to a baking dish to cool and then pop in the fridge for 15 minutes to it drys out a bit then you can use it.

 If you serve it as a main dish: